inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - The project follows a modular structure to enhance maintainability.
 - Each component, such as routes, templates, and static files, is organized into separate directories.
+- As for the naming convention, 'lower_with_under' and 4 spaces as indentation has used.
 ### 2. PEP 8 Compliance

 - The Python code adheres to PEP 8 coding standards for readability and consistency.
 VS Code has been used.